-Six miles outside Las Vegas, New Mexico, tucked away along the Gallinas Creek and near the historic Montezuma Castle Resort, the Montezuma Hot Springs is sure to provide you with a healing and relaxing getaway.
-The pools offer a variety of temperatures and experiences, and the geothermal springs are free and easy to access.
+Located six miles outside Las Vegas, New Mexico, Montezuma Hot Springs is tucked away along the Gallinas Creek near the historic Montezuma Castle Resort.
+The pools located on private property offer a variety of temperatures and experiences, and the geothermal springs are free and easy to access.

 Originally used by Native Americans in the area for healing war wounds, the Montezuma Hot Springs later became one of the most popular amenities of nearby hotels.
 Originally the site of a U.S. Army hospital, The Adobe Hotel, The Hot Springs Hotel, and finally, The Montezuma Hotel, all took full advantage of the mineral water in the mid-to-late 1800s.

 It is even reported that outlaws Jesse James and Billy the Kid visited the hot springs during this time.

 Today, The Montezuma Hotel now serves as the location of the Armand Hammer United World College of the American West, but the hot springs and soaking pools remain in good condition for tourists and visitors.
 The springs are located on private property, but they are accessible to the public and free.

 Natural Hot Springs on Private Property

 Three different soaking areas each offer three man-made, rock, and cement-lined soaking pools that range in temperature from about 95°F to 120°F. Their depths and diameters also range in size.